LaurentRDC/dissertation/content/snse.md

 ```{.matplotlib file="figures/snse/klat.py" caption="Lattice thermal conductivity $\kappa_{lat}$ along the crystallographic axes of SnSe."}
 ```

 The MIR limit expresses that the transport properties of quasiparticles saturate once their mean-free-path has fallen below the lattice dimensions[@Zhang2019].
 Our measurements suggest that the phonon mean-free-path in SnSe might be close to the MIR limit above \SI{600}{\kelvin} due to strong EPC.
-This happens at equilibrium due to the thermal enhancement of the electron-phonon scattering rate (Eq. \ref{EQ:epc-scattering-rate}), and ultrafast PDS reveals a similar behavior via impulsive photodoping.
+This happens at equilibrium due to the thermal enhancement of the electron-phonon scattering rate (@eq:snse-ep-scattering-rate), and ultrafast PDS reveals a similar behavior via impulsive photodoping.

 #### Phase transition mechanism